axu5/venla-tuomala/README.md

 - [ ] high def images
 - [ ] translations
 - [ ] fix all styles for mobile!!!!!!
 IMPORTANT
+- [ ] make the current page show as bold in nav

 - [ ] /process
 - [ ] /testimonials